A warm welcome to the Sweyne Park School, a thriving academy school in Rayleigh, Essex for pupils in age range from 11 to 19.

 We are genuinely excited about the opportunities and challenges the future will bring and our vision going forward is to further secure pupil success through our work as a Thinking School.
 By developing pupils’ thinking skills, positive attitudes to learning and employability skills, we hope all our pupils will achieve not only success in their studies, but also success and happiness in their future lives.

 Sweyne Park School is the lead school in the Rayleigh Schools Trust (RST).
 The Glebe Primary School is a member of our MAT.
 If you are interested in discovering more information on the Rayleigh Schools Trust follow the link below or you can visit their website at www.rayleighschoolstrust.com.

 The aim of the Resource Base is to provide support for pupils with hearing impairment to enable them to integrate and participate, as fully as possible, in all aspects of life at Sweyne Park School.
 Pupils will have either a Statement of Special Educational Needs (SSEN) or an Education, Health and Care Plan (EHCP).

 For more information on our RBHIP curriculum, support, communication, accommodation, staff and pupils please click the button below .

 To secure the success of the school, ensuring it becomes the first choice for all families in the catchment area, through:

 Context (for Sweyne Park)

-Ensuring teachers received the necessary training to implement the Reconnection Curriculum to effectively address gaps in pupils’ knowledge.
+ensuring teachers received the ongoing necessary training to implement the Reconnecting Curriculum to effectively address gaps in pupils’ knowledge.